 But it wasn't until college, when Celine found herself homeless with only a small suitcase and the guitar on her back, that she started performing her own compositions.
 Busking on the streets of Lower Manhattan for strangers, she discovered the awesome power music has to bring people together from all walks of life.

-Today, Petite Celine tours regularly with these influences, dressing the stages with her colorful LED art creations and youthful face paint.
+Today, Petite Celine tours internationally with these influences, dressing the stages with her colorful LED art creations and youthful face paint.
 Petite Celine's music in essence is a celebration of culture: fueled by fusion and uplifted by her love for Pop.
-It’s the sound of a trip around the world taken by Kimbra, Jain, Sia and No Doubt.
+It’s the sound of a trip around the world taken by Sia, Camille, and Brazilian Girls.
 This can be heard in a wide variety of collaborations, but most notably on her newly released fusion pop album, Man Made Fire, which incorporates several languages, musical influences and instruments from around the globe.